Hooria Jazaieri teaching

 My research has been published in leading journals in management and psychology, and featured in Harvard Business Review, the Wall Street Journal, among other outlets.

-At the Leavey School of Business, I teach the MBA core course, Business and the Common Good (MGMT 3060).
+At the Leavey School of Business, I teach the MBA core course, Business and the Common Good (MGMT 3060) and the MS in Sports Business core course, Sports Leadership (MGMT 3001).
 I also mentor students for Independent Study / Directed Research (MGMT 3698).
 In 2022, I was named by Poets&Quants as one of the Top 50 Undergraduate Business Professors.
+I currently serve on editorial review boards at Organization Science and the Journal of Organizational Behavior, and am the treasurer for Academy of Management’s Managerial and Organizational Cognition (MOC) division.

 Social Psychology